Reverse Shoulder Replacement Overview

-Every year, thousands of shoulder replacements are successfully done for patients who have shoulder arthritis.
-Patients who need a total shoulder replacement and have a large rotator cuff tear – or who have developed a complex type of shoulder arthritis called “cuff tear arthropathy” – are candidates for reverse shoulder replacement.
+Every year, thousands of shoulder replacements are successfully done for patients who have shoulder arthritis, many performed by Dr. Peter Millett.
+Patients who need a total shoulder replacement and have a large rotator cuff tear – or who have developed a complex type of shoulder arthritis called “cuff tear arthropathy” – may be a candidate for reverse shoulder replacement.

 Reverse shoulder replacement may be recommended if you have: